JadfGitHub/PersonalAutomation/README.md

 Assorted scripts and code to automate or streamline otherwise manual tasks

 This repository includes:
-1.Code to scrape portfolio data from EasyEquities.
+- Code to scrape portfolio data from EasyEquities.

 ## EasyEquities Portfolio Scrape
 Next steps (enhancements):